Paloma Faith: 2009–2013: Do You Want the Truth or Something Beautiful? and Fall to Grace

-2014–2019: A Perfect Contradiction and The Architect
+2014–2021: A Perfect Contradiction, The Architect and Infinite Things

 In January 2013, Faith revealed that she had begun to write her third studio album during her time in the US.
 Later that year, she headlined the Evolution Festival in Newcastle upon Tyne.
 In March 2014, Faith's third album A Perfect Contradiction was released.
 It became her fastest-selling album to date, debuting at number two in the UK and receiving a double platinum certification.
 The lead single "Can't Rely on You" produced by Pharrell Williams, became her second top ten in the UK.
 The album's second single "Only Love Can Hurt Like This", written by Diane Warren, became her most successful single to date, reaching number six in the UK, number one in Australia and number three in New Zealand.
 After the success of the single, the album reached a new peak of number four in Australia.
 The album's third single, "Trouble with My Baby" was released in August 2014.

-In September 2014, British drum and bass duo "Sigma" released their single "Changing", featuring vocals from Faith.
+In September 2014, British drum and bass duo Sigma released their single "Changing", featuring vocals from Faith.
 It debuted at number one in the UK, becoming her first UK number one single.
 In November 2014, a repackaged "Outsider's Edition" of her third album was released featuring four new songs including the single "Ready for the Good Life".
 The same month, Faith joined the charity group Band Aid 30 along with other British and Irish pop acts, recording a new version of the track "Do They Know It's Christmas?" to raise money for the 2014 Ebola crisis in West Africa.
 At the 2015 Brit Awards, Faith won the award for British Female Solo Artist, becoming her first win.